Orkney's Green Isle

 There are two lighthouses, Hoy High to the East and Hoy Low to the West.
 Both were built & designed by Alan Stevenson of the famous lighthouse engineering family and were commissioned in 1851

-The current population is twenty three permanent residents including six children with the addition of two properties being occasionally occupied.
+The current population is twenty four permanent residents including six children with the addition of one property being occasionally occupied.

 Parts of the island have been left largely undeveloped and are a haven for many wild plants.